phcode-dev/phoenix-desktop/docs/appNotifications/readme.md

  or there is an html element with class `notification_ack`.

 1. `SAMPLE_NOTIFICATION_NAME` : This is a unique ID.
 It is used to check if the notification was shown to user.
-2. `PRO_EDITION_ONLY` : (Default false) Setting this to true will not show the notification on community editions.
-   Only works in versions > 5.0.0 - so combine it with that is must!
 2. `DANGER_SHOW_ON_EVERY_BOOT` : (Default false) Setting this to true will cause the notification to be shown on every boot.
 This is bad ux and only be used if there is a critical security issue that we want the version not to be used.